Treating Sleep Apnea Riverhead, Roslyn and Nesconset, NY

 Obstructive Sleep Apnea and Dental Sleep Medicine

 Obstructive sleep apnea (OSA) occurs when your muscles relax during sleep.
 This allows the soft tissue to collapse and block the airway.
-Each pause in breathing is called apnea.
+Each pause in breathing is called an apnea.
 As a result, sleep apnea causes you to stop breathing many times at night.
-The pause can last for anywhere from a few seconds to more than a minute.
-When this occurs, we wake up and seriously disrupt our sleep.

-Should I seek testing to see if I have obstructive sleep apnea?
+Should I seek testing to see if I have Obstructive Sleep Apnea?

 1. Do you snore?